Admission Requirements — DO

 Residency Status

-Note: Applicants with “pending” residency status do not qualify for admission.
+Note: Applicants with a permanent residency status of “pending” are not eligible for admission.

 Scroll to Top